tkchafin/ADratio/README.md

 2  auto      1.0    0.2       0.80
 ```

-You should also see different probabilities in the new output (out_classify.txt):
+You should also see that, although the classification didn't change, the posterior probabilities and relative evidence values have by looking in the new output (out_classify.txt):
 | Scaffold | AD                    | X                     | Y                      | auto                  | MAP_value           | MAP  | X_J                | Y_J                 | auto_J             | JAYNE_value        | JAYNE |
 |----------|-----------------------|-----------------------|------------------------|-----------------------|---------------------|------|--------------------|---------------------|--------------------|--------------------|-------|
 | contig2  | 1.0756972111553786    | 6.887405018617033e-06 | 1.4901878706709654e-26 | 1.4854681583307487    | 1.4854681583307487  | auto | 204.9295125162716  | -208.36677945516135 | 311.60566700068665 | 311.60566700068665 | auto  |